oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

 ## Recursion to Rebuild Lists

 The most important concept in the modifying functions is the use of recursion to rebuild lists.
-In order to mutate the data that internally represents the sheet music, the code I wrote rebuild the data object and then saves the new object as the global-object.
+In order to mutate the data that internally represents the sheet music, the code I wrote rebuilds the data object and then saves the new object as the global-object.

-This concpet it used by over a dozen of my modifying functions, but provided below is one example:
+This concept is used by over a dozen of my modifying functions, but provided below is one example:

 ```
 (define (add-staff score clef key-name)